-As mentioned in section 11.2, if the Proposed Transaction does not proceed the Funding Package as announced by the Company on 29 October 2020 (see section 1.1) will not be secured, resulting in AU1 needing to raise additional funds in order to meet Macquarie Bank's repayment requirements as recently negotiated by the Group's Board of Directors.
-Taking into account the current uncertain market environment and market volatility associated with the global COVID-19 pandemic, it may be difficult, even challenging for the Company to raise from more traditional means such as equity raisings, or to find any other alternative sources of funding.
+As mentioned in section 11.2, if the Proposed Transaction does not proceed the Funding Package will not be secured, resulting in the Company needing to raise additional near term funds in order to repay the Macquarie Bank loan by 30 December 2020, being the Deed of Forbearance end date.
+Taking into account the current uncertain market environment and market volatility, it may be difficult, even challenging for the Company to raise from more traditional means such as equity raisings, or to find any other alternative sources of funding.

 This will in turn increase the risk of the Group's loan from Macquarie Bank defaulting and consequently increase the risk of Macquarie Bank exercising its rights to appoint an administrator to wind-up the assets of the Group.
-This may result in AU1's shareholders' not being able to realise realising any value for their shares in AU1.
+This may result in AU1's shareholders' not being able to realise any value for their shares in AU1.